theUpsider/faculty-bot/README.md

 - staffrole: this is the management role, which may edit the bot via commands.
 - verified: after a user verified with his account.
 Use this role as you please, maybe to show and hide some channels.
-- mealplannotify: role id which will get pinged if new mealplan has been posted
+- mealplannotify: role id which will get pinged if a new mealplan has been posted

 ### Channels